Spring Garden Revival

 Contact Plainville's Department of Public Works for Grass Clipping Management & Municipal Composting Programs

 Proper management of grass clippings is essential for both environmental compliance and community health in Plainville.
-Grasscycling, which involves leaving clippings on the lawn, returns 25% nitrogen to the soil and can reduce fertilizer needs by 25%.
-The town’s yard waste collection program runs from April through November, requiring the use of biodegradable paper bags—plastic bags are strictly prohibited in accordance with the Massachusetts Department of Environmental Protection.
-Residents may access compost at the Transfer Station, but a permit is required.
-It is important to note that depositing clippings in streets or storm drains is a violation of the Clean Water Act and local MS4 regulations.
-For municipal property mowing, coordination with the Parks & Recreation Department ensures compliance and efficiency.
+Grasscycling—leaving clippings on the lawn—returns 25% of the nitrogen your turf needs, reducing fertilizer use by 25% and supporting sustainable practices.
+The town’s yard waste collection runs from April through November, requiring residents to use biodegradable paper bags only, as plastic bags are prohibited per the Massachusetts Department of Environmental Protection.
+Compost generated at the Transfer Station is available to residents, but a permit may be required.
+It is strictly forbidden to deposit clippings in streets or storm drains, as this constitutes an MS4 violation under the Clean Water Act.
+Coordination with municipal property maintenance is managed in partnership with the Parks & Recreation Department.

 Plainville Department of Public Works